Stanley Burton Centre PhD Scholarship

 The University of Leicester is committed to international excellence through the creation of world changing research and high quality, inspirational teaching.
 History at Leicester was ranked 6th in the UK for research in the 2014 Guardian REF League Table.

-In this its thirtieth anniversary year, the Stanley Burton Centre for Holocaust and Genocide Studies - the oldest Holocaust research centre in the UK - is pleased to offer two scholarships for February 2019 entry to its Doctor of Philosophy (PhD) programme.
+In this its thirtieth anniversary year, the Stanley Burton Centre for Holocaust and Genocide Studies - the oldest Holocaust research centre in the UK - is pleased to offer two scholarships for September 2019 or January 2020 entry to its Doctor of Philosophy (PhD) programme.
 The scholarship will pay full-time University UK tuition fees for three years (pro-rata for part-time study).
 The scholarship is open to new postgraduate researchers only - i.e., it is not open to existing postgraduate students.